Selection Sort

 и т.д.

-After that, you need to create “configurations”, in modern language these are operation codes (opcodes), their handlers.
-Example opcodes:
+After this, you need to create “configurations”, in modern language these are operation codes (opcodes), their handlers.
+An example of opcodes:

 const OPCODE_PRINT = "print";